 The Corporation's results of operations are impacted by foreign exchange rate fluctuations.
-While all of its sales are in Canadian dollars, the Corporation purchases a majority of its merchandise from overseas suppliers using U.S. dollars.
+While its sales are in Canadian dollars, the Corporation purchases a majority of its merchandise from overseas suppliers using U.S. dollars.
 If the Chinese renminbi were to appreciate against the U.S. dollar, the cost of merchandise purchased in China would likely increase.
 Similarly, and to an even greater extent, if the U.S. dollar continues to appreciate against the Canadian dollar, it would have a negative impact on margins, profitability and cash flows.

-In order to mitigate the potential negative impact of foreign exchange rate fluctuations, the Corporation uses foreign exchange forward contracts to manage the foreign currency risk associated with the majority of forecasted U.S. dollar merchandise purchases.
-Currency hedging entails a risk of illiquidity and, to the extent that the U.S. dollar depreciates against the Canadian dollar, the risk of using hedges could result in losses greater than if the hedging had not been used.
-Hedging arrangements may have the effect of limiting the total returns to the Corporation if purchases at hedged rates result in lower margins than otherwise earned if purchases had been made at spot rates.
+The Corporation uses foreign exchange forward contracts to mitigate the foreign currency risk associated with the vast majority of forecasted U.S. dollar merchandise purchases.
+However, hedging arrangements may have the effect of limiting the total returns to the Corporation if purchases at hedged rates result in lower margins than otherwise earned if purchases had been made at spot rates.